tdwg/website/community/working-sessions/2025/index.md

 To register for a session, please click the "▶️" in the list below.
 Note that each session requires a separate registration.

+Use this [ICAL link](https://calendar.google.com/calendar/ical/0ffc3f474b4a46378eb082e54a4d962266579878d4c3[…]53142b0d717603%40group.calendar.google.com/public/basic.ics) to add all events to your calendar.
+Note, this only puts all event in your calendar (your time zone), but it does NOT register you for the session.

 <table style="width:100%">
   <tr>
     <td align="center">Week 1, Apr 14-17</td>